bumbleshoot/quest-tracker/.github/ISSUE_TEMPLATE/bug-report.md

 If applicable, please provide any context you think might be relevant to the bug (eg. what you were doing/trying to do at the time, something that was different this time vs the other times when it worked as expected, any unique circumstances that might make your use of the script different from other users, etc.).

 **How often does this happen?**
 Please provide your best estimate. eg. Only once?
-Several times a day?
-A couple times a month?
+Every time the script runs?
+About half the time?

 **Script version**
 Please open your copy of the script, copy the version number (it should be at the very top), and paste it here.
 This should be the version of the script that was running when the bug/error occurred.